anglixue/anglixue.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 title: "Pitfalls and opportunities for applying latent variables in single-cell eQTL analyses"
 collection: publications
-permalink:
+permalink: /publications/2009-10-01-paper-title-number-1
-excerpt: 'This paper is about discussing the pitfalls and opportunities when using latent variables in the single-cell eQTL mapping analysis.'
+excerpt: 'This paper discussed the pitfalls and opportunities when using latent variables in the single-cell eQTL mapping analysis.'
 date: 2023-02-23
 venue: 'Genome Biology'
 paperurl: 'https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02873-5'